Andaman Sea: Ocean floor tectonics

 Running in a rough north–south line on the seabed of the Andaman Sea is the boundary between two tectonic plates, the Burma Plate and the Sunda Plate.
 These plates (or microplates) are believed to have formerly been part of the larger Eurasian Plate, but were formed when transform fault activity intensified as the Indian Plate began its substantive collision with the Eurasian continent.
 As a result, a back-arc basin center was created, which began to form the marginal basin which would become the Andaman Sea, the current stages of which commenced approximately 3–4 million years ago (Ma).

 The boundary between two major tectonic plates results in high seismic activity in the region (see List of earthquakes in Indonesia).
-Numerous earthquakes have been recorded, and at least six, in 1797, 1833, 1861, 2004, 2005, and 2007, had the magnitude of 8.4 or higher.
+Numerous earthquakes have been recorded, and at least six, in 1797, 1833, 1861, 2004, 2005, and 2007, had a magnitude of 8.4 or higher.
 On 26 December 2004, a large portion of the boundary between the Burma plate and the Indo-Australian plate slipped, causing the 2004 Indian Ocean earthquake.
 This megathrust earthquake had a magnitude of 9.3.
 Between 1300 and 1600 km of the boundary underwent thrust faulting and shifted by about 20 m, with the sea floor being uplifted several meters.
 This rise in the sea floor generated a massive tsunami with an estimated height of 28 m that killed approximately 280,000 people along the coast of the Indian Ocean.
 The initial quake was followed by a series of aftershocks along the arc of the Andaman and Nicobar Islands.
 The entire event severely damaged the fishing infrastructure.

 Volcanic activity

 Within the sea, to the east of the main Great Andaman island group, lies Barren Island, the only currently active volcano associated with the Indian subcontinent.
-This island-volcano is 3 km in diameter and rises 354 m above sea level.
+This island volcano is 3 km in diameter and rises 354 m above sea level.
 Its recent activity resumed in 1991 after a quiet period of almost 200 years.
 It is caused by the ongoing subduction of the India plate beneath the Andaman island arc, which forces magma to rise in this location of the Burma plate.
-The last eruption started on 13 May 2008 and still continues.
+The last eruption started on 13 May 2008 and continues.
 The volcanic island of Narcondam, which lies further north, was also formed by this process.
 No records exist of its activity.